[UPDATED: on this day of 14/01/19 — lockout laws have officially been rolled back.]

-There's an incredible amount of cognitive dissonance amongst the decision-makers of Sydney.
+There’s an incredible amount of cognitive dissonance amongst the decision-makers of Sydney.
 On one hand, they claim to value culture and the arts.
-But on the other, they have been actively purging the city's music scene through the use of increasingly restrictive policies.
-Apparently the limit for appreciating culture and the arts ends with the Sydney Opera House - though even that isn't immune from being grossly violated, given how badly certain stakeholders want to transform it into a glorified billboard.
+But on the other, they actively purged the city’s music scene through the use of increasingly restrictive policies.
+Apparently the limit for appreciating culture and the arts ends with the Sydney Opera House – though even that isn’t immune from being grossly violated, given how badly certain stakeholders wanted to transform it into a glorified billboard.

 This conversation inevitably circles back to the issue of Lockout Laws.
 Lets get something very clear before we proceed any further: Lockout Laws do not work, nor will they ever work – plain and simple [CTDS, University of Sydney 2019].
 And from a criminological point of view, the statistics are clear.
 Yes, violence has been reduced in the heart of Sydney but only due to the fact there is almost nought human presence between the prime time hours.
 More specifically, an estimated 80% reduction of pedestrian foot traffic in King’s Cross and Oxford Street has occurred since the introduction of Lockout Laws.
 The real kicker?
 Violence was already on a steady decrease across the board.
 As any criminologist will tell you, crime as a whole has consistently been on a downward trend in the last two decades.